 I feel like my technology goals died when I made such a big bet on a giant lie at another company.
 Sacrificed a steady thing for a lie and now I am trying an alternative path that isn't everything I wanted at this stage in my career.
 I'm somewhat content, but that pain of years of work to prove myself worthy of leadership only to have it be a pile of bullshit hurts petty bad.
 I'd rather just strike it out on my own, driven by the pain and anger to prove everyone wrong.

 Still lining things up for the next major chapter in my life.
 That unsettling doubt is creeping in alongside friends and family telling me it's not worth it.
 Do I swallow my pride and stick to technology while burying this dream for at least another 5 or 10 years?
 Or commit to this now while I still have youth on my side.
 Closing the door on tech now means a significantly higher difficulty to return later because ageism is very much still a thing.

 Streaming again.
 Think I am settling in to a Monday, Tuesday, Thursday schedule now.
 Swing by to say hello while I cleanup and organize my dev environment.

 Getting back into streaming after a very long break.
 Swing by to say hello or ask questions.
 Working on open source stuff as usual.

 That community is what kept me in programming and what almost got me deeply into the games industry.
 Still a path in my life I wonder if I should have taken more seriously.

-Bi, Furry, Musical, Coding Geek sporting Ruby Red Hair working with dnsimple.
+Bi, Furry, Musical, Coding Geek sporting Ruby Red Hair working with DataDog.
 Husband to Aevin1387.
 I talk about code, food, drinks, and equality in tech.

 Server run by the main developers of the project It is not focused on any particular niche interest - everyone is welcome as long as you follow our code of conduct!